apache/sling-org-apache-sling-starter/README.md

 ## Building the Docker image

 This module can optionally build a Docker image.
 This is achieved by running a build with the `-Ddocker.skip=false` argument.
 By default, the image is built as `apache/sling:snapshot`.
-The tag can be overrriden using the `docker.label` Maven property.
+The tag can be overrriden using the `docker.image.tag` Maven property.

 ```
-$ mvn clean package -Ddocker.skip=false -Ddocker.label=local
+$ mvn clean package -Ddocker.skip=false -Ddocker.image.tag=local
 $ docker run --rm -p 8080:8080 apache/sling:local
 ```